robyc73/hangperson/docs/part_4_cucumber.md

 When finished adding that code, verify that all the steps in `features/guess.feature` now pass by running cucumber for that .feature file.

 * Debugging tip: The Capybara command `save_and_open_page` placed in a step definition will cause the step to open a Web browser window showing what the page looks like at that point in the scenario.
 The functionality is provided in part by a gem called `launchy` which is in the Gemfile.
+NOTE: to run `launchy` on c9 you first need to run `sudo apt-get install iceweasel`

 -----